RemNil/TestLearnRepeat/docs/06-DataQuality.md

 ## OpenFDA
 According to the [published data](https://open.fda.gov/) from the U.S. Food and Drug Administration (FDA), there are about 10.5 million drug adverse event reports [(Nov.
 2019)](https://open.fda.gov/about/statistics/) reported to the [FDA](https://www.fda.gov/).

-### Data cleaning
-If we run a search on the official release of the [FDA data](https://open.fda.gov/) using the [openFDA R package](https://github.com/rOpenHealth/openfda), we obtain a lot of nonsense data.
-For example, for [quetiapine](https://en.wikipedia.org/wiki/Quetiapine), we see that there are frequencies returned for terms such as "disorder", "unknown", "indication", "for", "product", etc. However, what we would want is simply a list with medical indications and the frequency of reported [sAE](https://en.wikipedia.org/wiki/Serious_adverse_event).

 ```r